yduf/yduf.github.io/_posts/2021-10-20-photo-digikam.md

 ### How to use multiple photo libraries with DigiKam

 Digikam does not offer that natively.
-To overcome that the solution is to redirect the config to a different set of database corresponding to a different photo libraries.
+To overcome that, the solution is to redirect the config to a different set of database corresponding to a different photo libraries.

 This ban be done by changing the content of `~/.config/digikamrc` throught a script (see below), or in modern system by changing the filesystem view.